lindseybosch/cats_of_disney/README.md

 https://aqueous-brushlands-4920.herokuapp.com/

-I decided to make a application that allows you to post images of the cats that live inside the Disneyland Park because it something my family and friends do when they go to Disney Park.
+I decided to make a application that allows you to post images of the cats that live inside the Disneyland Park because it is something my family and friends do when they go to the Disney Park.
 We usually count how many cats we see and take pictures of them.
-I thought it would be great to have a app dedicated to these disney cats!
+I thought it would be great to have a app dedicated to protectors of the disneyland!
 ![](https://i.imgur.com/EzHfnqj.png =300x)
 *******
 ![](https://i.imgur.com/QsRfXNe.png =300x)